 American computer scientist Steve Wilhite created the “graphics interchange format,” or gif, in 1987.
 (And the inventor thinks you should be pronouncing it “jiff,” not “giff.”)

-The former Soviet labor camp's name was an acronym for glavnoye upravleniye lagerey, literally the Chief Administration for Camps.
+The former Soviet labor camp's name was an acronym for Glavnoye Upravleniye Ispravitelno-trudovykh Lagerey, literally “the Chief Administration of Corrective Labour Camps.”

 Like deejay and emcee, Humvee is one of a rare group of words formed by a vague attempt to pronounce a string of letters—in this case the acronym HMMWV, standing for “high-mobility multi-purpose wheeled vehicle.”

 The name Pakistan is said to be derived from the Urdu and Persian word pak, meaning “pure.”
-But when the name was first coined in 1933, the independence activist Choudhry Rahmat Ali also suggested that it worked as an acronym of the five northern kingdoms of British India: Punjab, Afghania, Kashmir, Sindh and, giving it its final few letters, Baluchistan.
+But when the name was first coined in 1933, the independence activist Choudhry Rahmat Ali also suggested that it worked as an acronym of the five northern regions of British India: Punjab, Afghania, Kashmir, Sindh, and, giving it its final few letters, Baluchistan.

 Radar technology was developed in the lead-up to the Second World War.
 Its name was coined in the 1940s as an acronym of “radio detection and ranging,” and has since been used as a template for the names of other similar technologies, including sonar (“sound navigation and ranging”) and lidar (literally “light radar”).